NewDesignFile/template-directory/README.md

 ---

-> Please note that we won't be accepting any PRs until the setup stage is completed.
+> Please note that we won't be accepting any PRs until the basic setup is complete.
 If you would like to add a new category or list items, please create an issue instead.